YellowPure/WebGL-Demo/README.md

 WebGL-Demo

-The PDF is teaching about WebGL,you may create a server to use the link in PDF.
+The PPT is teaching about WebGL,you may create a server to use the link in PPT.